Distinguished Reviewer Awards

 Template

-SPLASH’s PACMPL templates and instructions are on the SIGPLAN author information and the ACM Primary Article Template pages.
+SPLASH’s PACMPL templates and instructions are on the SIGPLAN author information page.
+Please use

 Page Limit

-Initial submissions must be at most 23 pages using the template below.
+Initial submissions must be at most 23 pages using the template.
 This page limit does not include required statements, references, or supplementary material (such as appendices).
 However, papers must be self-contained; reviewers are under no obligation to read the supplementary material.

-Revisions can go up to a maximum of 25 pages.
+Revisions can correspondingly go up to a maximum of 25 pages.
 This includes papers given a minor or major revision in 2024, as well as the final, camera-ready papers.
 For fairness, there will not be an option to purchase additional pages.
-For the final paper, we ask you to stick as closely as possible to the final version accepted by reviewers, and only add material that reviewers requested.
+For the final paper, we ask you to stick as closely as possible to the final version accepted by reviewers, and only add material that reviewers requested or that you promised.

 Anonymity